 You need to be totally sure that you choose the right type of loan to suit you.
-Here's our guide to help you understand the differences between secured, bridging and unsecured mortgages.
+Here’s our guide to help you understand the differences between all the different types of loans that are available.

 Second mortgages are guaranteed against your property

 When you take out a second mortgage, you’re promising to use your property to pay the money back if you can’t repay it in the normal way.
 That’s why second mortgages are usually aimed at homeowners who want to borrow relatively large amounts (£15,000 – £250,000 typically).

 Second mortgages are not dependent on your credit rating

 Banks and other lenders can be more willing to lend if you offer security, which means these types of loan can work for you whether your credit rating is good, or not-so-good.
 The amount you can borrow, the repayment term and the interest rate depend on your circumstances, including the amount of equity you have in your property.

 You can borrow more

 Second mortgages are usually for amounts between £15,000 and £250,000.
 They are often called ‘second mortgages’.
 Remember, they are separate from the mortgage on your home which means any mortgage deals you have in place aren’t affected.